enochchau/bulb.nvim/README.md

 2. Parallel compilation
 3. There's a way to load ftplugins from lua's `require`. might wanna look into that.
 4. Do people lazy load parts of their configs?

+## License

+- `bulb/fennel.lua` is licensed under MIT.
+The License is included at `./FENNEL_LICENSE`.

+The rest of this code is currently unlicensed.